KalusB/Moses/README.md

 You are free to use, copy, distribute or modify the source code of Moses under the terms of GPL.
 Should it be useful for your scientific work that leads to a publication, we kindly ask you to cite the respective articles in the CITATION file.

-For comments and questions please send an email to benedict.kalus@icc.ub.edu.
+For comments and questions please send an email to benedictbahrkalus@kasi.re.kr.